vsivsi/meteor-job/README.md

 * `prefetch` -- How many extra jobs to request beyond the capacity of all workers (`concurrency * payload`) to compensate for latency getting more work.
 * `workTimeout` -- When requesting work, tells the server to automatically fail the requested job(s) if more than `workTimeout` milliseconds elapses between updates (`job.progress()`, `job.log()`) from the worker, before processing on the job is completed.
 This is optional, and allows the server to automatically demote and retry running jobs that may never finish because a worker went down or lost connectivity.
 Default: `undefined`
 * `callbackStrict` -- When `true` throws an error if a worker function calls its callback more than once.
 Even when false, a message will be written to stderr when multiple callbacks are invoked.
 Default: `false`
+* `errorCallback` -- An optional function (`ec(err)`) that is called anytime an error occurs within the running JobQueue object.
+If not provided a default function is provided that writes errors to `console.error`.

 `worker(result, callback)`